On the feminine side of life, we try to love things into and out of being. So the first step to break a bad habit would be to stop calling it “bad.”

-Habits don’t go away by pushing or hating – I learned that the long way (6 years of trying to quit).
-Rather, they fall away gently, gradually, when we find something better for us that fulfills our desire.
-Something that makes us feel alive, nurtured, and powerful, rather than full of regret.
-Something meaningful enough to make us want to choose it.
+Habits don’t go away by pushing or hating – I learned that the hard and long way (6 years of trying to quit).
+Rather, they fall away gently and gradually, when we find something better for us that fulfills our desire; something that makes us feel alive, nurtured, and powerful, rather than full of regret.

-What can you replace your old habit with this week mama?
+What can you replace your old habit with this week, Mama?

 I am going to do what I replaced mine with over 20 years ago… breathe deeply in yoga.
 It’s been 20 years that I’ve been getting the same wonderful pleasure of that deep breath without having to have a cigarette to make it happen.